beeeeez/ptclinic/README.md

 ## Project Todos

 ### Intial Visit Form
+- Drop down menu under PT Diagnosis where they can select more than one option (**Currently testing using TESTDISPLAYFORM to collect multiple items**)
+- Add save if they X out of form
+- Add save/update ability so they can save and come back to form later
 - [x] Add spacing at bottom of form so you can actually scroll a bit down, and aren't right up on the bottom of the panel.
 - [x] Adds to the Patient Info table which visit it is
 - [x] Set form window to scrollable for smaller size windows
-- Seperate box for Assessment
+- [x] Seperate box for Assessment
 - [x] Put new box for DME (Durable Medical Equipment) put under Medical History
 - [x] Put new box for DME Needs under Treatment Plan
-- Drop down menu under PT Diagnosis where they can select more than one option (**Currently testing using TESTDISPLAYFORM to collect multiple items**)
+- [x] Get Assessment, DME, and DME needs adding to the DB
+- [x] Update flow of forms - remove automatic PSFS form load after successful visit save

+### Follow Up Visit Form
+- Get Multi-Select Section displaying Information from the multi-select dropdown on the Initial Visit Form
 - Add save if they X out of form
 - Add save/update ability so they can save and come back to form later
-- Update flow of forms - remove automatic PSFS form load after successful visit save

-### Follow Up Visit Form
 - [x] Based on Visit Type change label of forms to their respective text ex: 'Re-assessment Visit' , 'Follow Up Visit'
 - [x] Add button to get to PSFS form (if it needs to be filled out) if it doesn't just have a NO label populate
 - [x] Fix the missing validation in FollowUpVisit class